oviomega/serrucho/README.md

 # serrucho
-Old Perl CLI application for Windows.
+Very basic Perl CLI script for Linux.
 It splits files into pieces and join them back again.